lavanyagarg112/ai-ideamaze/README.md

 You can find the deployed application here: [AI IdeaMaze](https://ai-ideamaze-k2h1.onrender.com/)

-Note: currently deactivated as the db is down.
+Note: currently deactivated.
 We will fix this as soon as possible.

 ## Table of Contents
 1. [Introduction](#introduction)